 Follow this link for more information about the MIAGI / Nelson Mandela Foundation partnership :

-As a result of four successful international MIAGI Youth Orchestra (MYO) tours over the past eight years, our orchestra has been invited back on an extensive tour in July/August/September 2018.
-The tour is taking the 90 members of the MYO to some of the most prestigious venues, concert halls and music festivals such as the brand new Elbphilharmonie in Hamburg and the Concertgebouw in Amsterdam.
+As a result of four successful international MIAGI Youth Orchestra (MYO) tours over the past eight years, our orchestra was invited back on an extensive tour in July/August 2018.
+The tour took the 90 members of the MYO to some of the most prestigious venues, concert halls and music festivals such as the brand new Elbphilharmonie in Hamburg and the Concertgebouw in Amsterdam.

-Programme For Mandela's centenary in 2018, MIAGI has commissioned a 35-minute celebratory work from Duncan Ward, Rainbow Beats, Suite for 100 Years Nelson Mandela.
+Programme For Mandela's centenary in 2018, MIAGI commissioned a 35-minute celebratory work from Duncan Ward, Rainbow Beats, Suite for 100 Years Nelson Mandela.
 Duncan Ward writes:

 “The orchestral suite ‘Rainbow Beats’ was inspired by the compelling spirit, rhythm, and soul of the wildly talented musicians of MIAGI whom the composer has befriended over the last 5 years through projects together in Soweto and beyond.
 The harmony with which they embrace their contrasting origins and backgrounds is a microcosm of Mandela’s dream and the South African ‘rainbow’ nation.
 Building from indigenous tribal chants to infectious dance grooves, this kaleidoscopic orchestral voyage unleashes the magic of the MIAGIcians in a celebration of Mandela’s legacy”.

-The programme will also include Ludwig van Beethoven’s Egmont overture, Gustav Mahler (Benjamin Britten) What the Wild Flowers tell me, Leonard Bernstein’s Prelude, Fugue and Riffs (2018 also marks the 100th birthday of Leonard Bernstein), as well as Igor Stravinsky’s Firebird Suite.
+The programme also included Ludwig van Beethoven’s Egmont overture, Gustav Mahler (Benjamin Britten) What the Wild Flowers tell me, Leonard Bernstein’s Prelude, Fugue and Riffs (2018 also marks the 100th birthday of Leonard Bernstein), as well as Igor Stravinsky’s Firebird Suite.

 28 June to 5 July – rehearsals in Schlitz, Hessen, Germany